HeinrichHartmann/HeinrichHartmann.github.io/consulting.md

 # Consulting

-I am offering consulting in mathematical and algorithmical problems, aka.
-'Data Science'.
-If you are interested in my services, pleaseñ contact me via email <a href="mailto:heinrich@heinrichhartmann.com">heinrich@heinrichhartmann.com</a>.
+I am offering consulting services in mathematical and algorithmical problems.
+If you are interested in my services, please contact me via email
+<a href="mailto:heinrich@heinrichhartmann.com">heinrich@heinrichhartmann.com</a>.

 ## Services